-Over the years, the sightings of the apparitions that have been haunting the Queen Mary Ship have increased to quite a number.
+Over the years, the sightings of the apparitions haunting the Queen Mary Ship have increased to quite a number.
 The Queen Mary Ship, once a premium ocean liner that sailed the North Atlantic Ocean between the 1930s to the 1960s, is now a famous world tourist attraction, not just because of its ferrying history but also because of the paranormal guests that are supposed to be aboard and haunting it.

-There have been numerous sightings by tourists who have seen various apparitions and events that could not have taken place normally in a ship that is defunct for over 40 years.
+There have been numerous sightings by tourists who have seen various apparitions and events that generally could not have taken place in a ship that has been defunct for over 40 years.

 As in every ghost story, while there have been sightings and hearings of lights being switched on and off and laughter coming from a room, in the case of the Queen Mary Ship, there have been other incidents too which have been noted as being out-of-the-ordinary.

 A sighting of a crewman in blue coveralls whose face is bearded is a regular apparition.
 This ghost’s appearance refers to a well-known incident in the Queen Mary Ship where a fireman was killed by getting crushed underneath a watertight door during a regular fire drill.
 This apparition is of the same crew member who was killed and now haunts the doorway which was responsible for his death in the first place.

 The appearance of wet footprints on the floor near the first class swimming pool when no swimming activity can be possible in the first place is also a spooky happening that tourists have mentioned quite often.
 Apart from these two events, children crying and laughing in the third class playroom nursery and the sighting of a little girl who drowned in the second class swimming pool have also been reported.

 It is said that the ghost of an engineer who died in the engine room, a woman wearing white clothes and children near the first class pool are also seen by visitors.
 Hence, Time Magazine voted the Queen Mary as one of the most haunted places in America.